MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 * rise to imperator
   * gain control over other factions and gain factual immortality
   * eliminate the other hierarchies or convince the other faction leaders to vote for you
-  * pro: get a brain transplant to special engineered bodys
+  * pro: get a brain transplant to special engineered bodies
   * pro: get enough brain syncs to use it for fast travel
   * -> get crowned to imperator
 * imperator